RPi-Distro/pi-gen/README.md

-# pi-gen
+# mixxx-pi-gen

-_Tool used to create the raspberrypi.org Raspbian images_
+_Tool used to create the Mixxx Raspbian image_

+This repo is for the generation of a raspbian image for Mixxx.
+Included:
+- Realtime Kernel
+- i3 window manager as standard
+- Mixxx 2.2.0 from the standard raspbian repos

+Original instructions of forked repo remain below.

 ## Dependencies